chirpstack/chirpstack-docs/src/guides/device-repository-and-metrics.md

-# Device depository and metrics
+# Device repository and metrics

 This guide explains how to import the [lorawan-devices](https://github.com/TheThingsNetwork/lorawan-devices) Device